xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ## MACsec

-MACsec is supported on the PHY SFP28 port and ALL MPAs (check section SFP28 PHY ports above).
+MACsec is supported on the PHY SFP28 port (check section SFP28 PHY ports above).
 On fixed ports, it works for 10G and 25G optics but not 1G ports:
 - base system: ports 0/0/0/<0-7> and <40-55>
 - scale system: ports 0/0/0/<0-7> and <36-51>

 MACsec is not supported on the direct SFP ports or the QSFP28 ports.

+All MPA will support MACsec.

 Note: MACsec on the NC57-MPA-2D4H-S is planned for next release and is not supported in 7.4.1.
 {: .notice--info}